Signed in as:

 filler@godaddy.com

 404 Day, celebrated on April 4th (4/04), is an unofficial holiday in Atlanta, Georgia, honoring the city’s culture, music, and community.
 The name comes from Atlanta’s primary area code, 404 and is a day to celebrate Atlanta’s influence in hip-hop, art, business, and activism, with events, concerts, and local gatherings highlighting the city’s unique identity.
+This year it falls on a Saturday highlighting what we call 404 Day Weekend.

 Many Atlanta-based artists, brands, and community leaders participate in 404 Day to showcase the city’s pride and creativity.

-Copyright © 2025 Care For Georgia - All Rights Reserved.
+Copyright © 2026 Care For Georgia - All Rights Reserved.

 Powered by Cannabis Access Reform & Education